ScooloV/bbpedia/docs/gutter_bowl/rules.md

 **11 *Sudden Downpour:*** The heavens have opened and drenched the players on the streets.
 The sudden showers have made the ground slippery and the ball difficult to keep hold of.
 Players suffer an additional -1 modifier when attempting to Rush or pick up the ball.

 **12 *A Stormy Night:*** The combination of thunder, lightning and torrential rain make it very difficult to play Gutter Bowl, 'A and there is always the risk of a stray bolt striking the streets.
 Apply the Sudden Downpour effect above.
-Additionally, at the end of each coach’s team turn, roll a D6.
+Additionally, at the end of each coach's team turn, roll a D6.
 On a 1, they randomly select a player on their team.
 The selected player immediately Falls Over as they are struck by lightning.

 **SEWERPITCH**